 More than just an annoyance, the mosquito is the deadliest animal on the planet.
 Over one million people are killed by mosquito-borne diseases each year globally.
 In the US, we tend to be less aware of the deadly role mosquitoes play, but over 1,000 Americans each year experience serious illness or death as a result of a mosquito bite.

 Mosquito Protection for Your Home and Family

 Mosquitoes are both dangerous and annoying.
-As the experts in mosquito control, we offer strategies reduce the mosquito population on your property: the 5Ts.
+As the experts in mosquito control, we offer strategies reduce the mosquito population on your property: The Ts of Mosquito Control.

 Reduce standing water to eliminate mosquito threats, including those in children's sandboxes, wagons or plastic toys; underneath and around downspouts, in plant saucers and dog bowls.
 Other hot spots include tarps, gutters, and flat roofs.

 Remove excess grass, leaves, firewood and clippings from yards.

 Turn over larger yard items that could hold water like children's portable sandboxes or plastic toys.

 If tarps stretched over firewood piles, boats or sports equipment aren't taut, they're holding water.